Pregnant woman with a breath counter with language that states that you'll take about six million breaths as you prepare to meet your baby

 CDC recommends pregnant women get vaccinated with ABRYSVO between 32 and 36 weeks of their pregnancy during September through January in most of the continental United States.
 Talk to your doctor to see if ABRYSVO is right for you.

-What are some questions I can ask my OB-GYN or other health care provider about Pfizer’s ABRYSVO?
+What are some questions I can ask my OB-GYN or other healthcare provider about Pfizer’s ABRYSVO?

 • Am I eligible to receive ABRYSVO?